 Still no word on how “clear a 600-meter path” actually means “destroy an entire village,” though.

-Posted by Yanira Farray on Jan 20 2011, With 0 Reads, Filed under WarZone.
+Posted by Yanira Farray on January 20, 2011, With 1759 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.